fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

-The old fashion way is to write these messages to a log file, but that inherits certain problems specifically when we try to perform some analysis over the registers, or in the other side, if the application have multiple instances running, the escenario becomes even more complex.
+The old fashion way is to write these messages to a log file, but that inherits certain problems specifically when we try to perform some analysis over the registers, or in the other side, if the application have multiple instances running, the scenario becomes even more complex.

-On Docker v1.6, the concept of **[logging drivers](https://docs.docker.com/engine/admin/logging/overview/)** was introduced, basically the Docker engine is aware about output interfaces that manage the application messages.
+On Docker v1.6, the concept of **[logging drivers](https://docs.docker.com/engine/admin/logging/overview/)** was introduced, which means that the Docker engine is aware about output interfaces that manage the application messages.

 ![](http://www.fluentd.org/assets/img/recipes/fluentd_docker.png)

-For Docker v1.8, we have implemented a native **[Fluentd Docker logging driver](https://docs.docker.com/engine/admin/logging/fluentd/)**, now you are able to have an unified and structured logging system with the simplicity and high performance [Fluentd](http://fluentd.org).
+For Docker v1.8, we have implemented a native **[Fluentd Docker logging driver](https://docs.docker.com/engine/admin/logging/fluentd/)**, so now you are able to have an unified and structured logging system with the simplicity and high performance [Fluentd](http://fluentd.org).